21epub/create-ts-cli-app/readme.md

 ## Development

-Now, anytime you can keep on developing and Run your CLI
+Now, anytime you can keep on developing

 ```bash
 npm start # start bundle and watch your dev code